Our role

 Take action

-We need state and territory governments, and all members of Parliament, to know that the community wants to see a phase out of barren battery cages implemented without delay.
+We need decision-makers to know that the community wants to see a phase out of barren battery cages implemented without delay.

 Simply enter your postcode and we’ll show you the best way you can take action, and help say bye bye to barren battery cages as soon as possible.